gmanthenoxus/gmanthenoxus.github.io/docs/_hobbies/music.md

 ## My Music Philosophy

 Music, to me, is life story portrayed in sound.
-Every song is a chapter from an artist's soul—whether through their lyrics, the rhythm they produce, or the beat they craft.
+Every song is a chapter from an artist's soul, whether through their lyrics, the rhythm they produce, or the beat they craft.
 I may not always remember the lyrics, but I remember how a song makes me feel.
 This emotional resonance is what transforms music from background noise into a powerful narrative force that scores our lives.

 ## The Journey: From Family Band to Daily Companion